 If any installation requires sudo privileges, you must upgrade to a Dedicated Server.

 If any installation requires you to run phpize, just specify the full path to your desired version of PHP.
 This command can be run in any directory.
-For example, for PHP 8.2 run the following:
+For example, if using PHP 8.3 run the following:

 WebP